 - An adult who is mentally unable to manage their own case

-To be appointed as a litigation friend, you may have to either apply for the position or be appointed the position by the court.
-In the event nobody is willing or able to be a litigation friend, then the court may ask the ‘Official Solicitor’ to fill the position.
+To be appointed as a litigation friend, you may have to either apply for the position or be appointed by the court.
+If nobody is willing or able to be a litigation friend, then the court may ask the ‘Official Solicitor’ to fill the position.
 The duties of a litigation friend often include:

 - Making decisions in the best interest of the impacted individual